lklic/idios/README.md

 [interactive documentation](https://qbonnard.github.io/idios/) is also hosted on the repository.
 It is regenerated on each push to master by GitHub's CI.

-Each endpoint has a "Try it out" button which reaveals an interface to build a curl request.
+Each endpoint has a "Try it out" button which reveals an interface to build a curl request.

 ## Development